GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 4. Click on **Confirm**.

-## Step 8: (Optional) Delete an unused authentication method sign-in method
+## Step 8: (Optional) Delete an unused sign-in method
-?> Proceed only if you wish to remove an unused authentication sign-in method, such as remove other Authenticator app (TOTP) sign-in method.
+?> Proceed only if you wish to remove an unused sign-in method, such as remove other Authenticator app (TOTP) sign-in method, or sign-in method linked to lost device.

 1. Back to the Microsoft Account Security Info on your computer.